dr-Akari/qmk_firmware/docs/feature_bootmagic.md

 And to trigger the bootloader, you hold this key down when plugging the keyboard in.
 Just the single key.

-!> Using Bootmagic Lite will **always reset** the EEPROM, so you will lose any settings that have been saved.
+!> Using Bootmagic Lite will **always reset** the NVRAM, so you will lose any settings that have been saved.

 ## Split Keyboards